 Under the services agreement, AAA and the other service recipients have jointly and severally agreed to pay Apollo Alternative Assets a quarterly management fee, payable in arrears, in an aggregate amount equal to one-fourth of the sum of (i) AAA's adjusted assets up to and including \$3 billion multiplied by 1.25% plus (ii) AAA's adjusted assets in excess of \$3 billion multiplied by 1%.
-For the purposes of the agreement, "adjusted assets" is primarily defined for any quarterly period as the sum of (A)(i) the cumulative net proceeds in cash or otherwise of the issuance of limited partner interests in our Partnership, after deducting any underwriting costs or commissions and other expenses and costs related to the issuance, for such period and any prior period (ii) the proceeds of any borrowings by our Partnership or the Investment Partnership outstanding at the end of such period, and (iii) the cumulative distributable earnings of our Partnership for such period and any prior period (taking into account actual distributions but without taking into account the management fee payable for such period or any non-cash equity compensation expenses incurred in such period or any prior periods) less (B) the sum of (without duplication) (x) any amount paid by our Partnership for the repurchase of limited partner interests in our Partnership during such period, (y) an amount equal to our capital invested in

-Apollo-sponsored funds, and (z) the average of the daily values of our temporary investments held during such three month period, plus any of our cumulative distributable earnings for such three month period as are attributable to such temporary investments, and further adjusted to exclude (i) one-time events pursuant to changes in U.S. GAAP and (ii) any non cash items jointly agreed to by our Managing General Partner (with the approval of a majority of its Independent Directors), on behalf of itself and the other Service Recipients, and the Service Provider.
+For the purposes of the agreement, "adjusted assets" is primarily defined for any quarterly period as the sum of (A)(i) the cumulative net proceeds in cash or otherwise of the issuance of limited partner interests in the Partnership, after deducting any underwriting costs or commissions and other expenses and costs related to the issuance, for such period and any prior period (ii) the proceeds of any borrowings by the Partnership or the Investment Partnership outstanding at the end of such period, and (iii) the cumulative distributable earnings of the Partnership for such period and any prior period (taking into account actual distributions but without taking into account the management fee payable for such period or any non-cash equity compensation expenses incurred in such period or any prior periods) less (B) the sum of (without duplication) (x) any amount paid by the Partnership for the repurchase of limited partner interests in the Partnership during such period, (y) an amount equal to the capital invested in Apollo-sponsored funds, and (z) the average of the daily values of the temporary investments held during such three month period, plus any of the cumulative distributable earnings for such three month period as are attributable to such temporary investments, and further adjusted to exclude (i) one-time events pursuant to changes in U.S. GAAP and (ii) any non cash items jointly agreed to by the Managing General Partner (with the approval of a majority of its Independent Directors), on behalf of itself and the other Service Recipients, and the Service Provider.

 The foregoing calculation of "adjusted assets" will be adjusted to exclude (i) one-time events pursuant to changes in U.S. GAAP as well as (ii) any non-cash items jointly agreed to by the Managing General Partner (with the approval of a majority of its independent directors) and Apollo.
-Generally, it is anticipated that adjusted assets for the purpose of the management fee will be approximately equal to our asset value, which includes the value of assets acquired with the proceeds of borrowings incurred by us, if any, less (i) the value of our capital investments in the Apollo-sponsored funds and (ii) the value of our temporary investments.
-The management fee under the services agreement therefore reflects the value of unrealized investments, other than in respect of capital invested in Apollo-sponsored funds.
-In respect of capital invested in Apollo-sponsored funds, Apollo will receive management fees directly from the relevant funds.
-There will be no double charging of management fees.
+Generally, it is anticipated that adjusted assets for the purpose of the management fee will be approximately equal to the asset value, which includes the value of assets acquired with the proceeds of borrowings incurred by us, if any, less (i) the value of the capital investments in the Apollo-sponsored funds and (ii) the value of the temporary investments.
+The management fee under the services agreement therefore reflects the value of unrealized investments, other than in respect of capital invested in Apollo-sponsored funds, Apollo will receive management fees directly from the relevant funds.